frumania/aws-idoc-playground/README.md

 ## Step 6 - Create S3 bucket

-In the AWS console, navigate to S3 and create a new bucket.
+In the AWS console, navigate to **AWS S3** and create a new bucket.

 **Note:** All settings can be kept default.
 Also make sure name is unique!!!

 <img src="assets/s3.jpg" width="600" >